-Create, edit, and delete rules · Cloudflare Firewall Rules docs
+Create, edit, and delete rules

 To create a new firewall rule:

-Select the Websites tab and choose the site for which you want to create a new firewall rule.

-To open Firewall Rules from the Cloudflare dashboard, click the Firewall tile in the app bar, and then click the Firewall Rules tab.

-Click Create a Firewall Rule.
+Click Create a firewall rule.

-In the Create Firewall Rule page that displays, use the Rule name input to supply a descriptive name.
-The rule name in this example is "Does not originate in UK."
+In the Create firewall rule page that displays, use the Rule name input to supply a descriptive name.

-Under When incoming requests match…, use the Field drop-down list to choose an HTTP property.
+Under When incoming requests match, use the Field drop-down list to choose an HTTP property.
 For each request, the value of the property you choose for Field is compared to the value you specify for Value.

 Use the Operator drop-down list to choose a comparison operator.
 For an expression to match, the value of the request Field and the value specified in the Value input must satisfy the comparison operator.

-In the screenshot above, note that the Expression Editor area displays a text-only version of your expression.
-For more on Expression Editor and the Expression Editor, see Edit rule expressions.

-Now specify the value to match.
+Next, specify the value to match.
 If the value is an enumeration, then the Value control will be a drop-down list.
 Otherwise, it will be a text input.
-In this example the value United Kingdom is set using the Country drop-down list.

-To set an action for your rule, use the Action drop-down list.
-In this example the Block action tells Cloudflare to refuse requests that originate from countries other than the United Kingdom.

 To save and deploy your rule, click Deploy.
 If you are not ready to deploy your rule, click Save as draft.

-After you choose an option, you are returned to the Rules List, which displays your new rule:
+After you choose an option, you return to the rules list, which displays your new rule.
 If you choose to deploy your new rule, the toggle switch associated with the rule will be On.
 If you save the rule as a draft, the toggle will be Off.
 Use the toggle to enable or disable your firewall rule.

 Manage rules

+Use the available options in the rules list to manage firewall rules.

-Edit rules
+Edit rule

-You can modify your existing firewall rules at any time.
-Click the Edit button (wrench icon) located on the right of your rules in the Rules List to open the Edit Firewall Rule panel and make the changes you want.
+Click the Edit button (wrench icon) located on the right of your rule in the rules list to open the Edit firewall rule panel and make the changes you want.

-Delete rules
+Delete rule

-To delete an existing rule from the Firewall Rules panel, use the Delete button (X icon) associated with the rule you want to remove.
+To delete an existing rule from the Firewall rules panel, use the Delete button (X icon) associated with the rule you want to remove.

 In the confirmation dialog that appears, click Delete to confirm and complete the operation.